 I sat down to write the play in longhand on the first day that London had been snowed in for years.
 The fall was heavy and my part of north-west London completely ground to a halt.

 This was lucky for me.
 I had nothing to distract me for the next five days as the snow got worse and worse.
 I couldn’t even pop out to the pub!
 Outside it snowed and snowed, inside I wrote and wrote.
 By the fifth day I had finished the play.
 I typed it up.

 With my wife Narelle and a good friend of ours, Tony Worgan, we decided to mount a production in Hampstead at Leonie Scott-Matthews’ Pentameters Theatre.

-We held open auditions at the Donmar Warehouse in Covent Garden and found a great cast in Russell Wootton, Jill Greenacre, David Bradshawe, Andrea Gordon, Gillian Vickers, Johnnie Lyne-Pirkis and Christopher Prior.
+We held open auditions at the Donmar Warehouse in Covent Garden and found a great cast in Russell Wootton, Jill Greenacre, David Bradshawe, Andrea Gordon, Gillian Vickers, John Lyne-Pirkis and Christopher Prior.

 Under the directorial eye of Charles Harris who came freshly to us from directing Brookside, we spent two weeks rehearsing in The Drill Hall in Chenies Street just off Tottenham Court Road.